KiteBoarder/interview-concepts/README.md

 Level order is with queue, memory coming from heap so it has more memory available.

 ## LinkedList

+### Doubly LinkedList:
-doubly linked list with a dummy head, tail.
+doubly linked list with a dummy head and dummy tail.
 This way we add, remove nodes between two dummy nodes, but never worry about head, tail being null.
 ```
 Node head = new Node();
 Node tail = new Node();